Folding back the papery corn husk style wrapping exposes the firm, smallish size, bright green Mexican tomato, called the tomatillo.

-Tomatillos mix well in combined flavors with traditional ingredients as chili peppers, onions, lime juice, and fresh cilantro, even scallions, although there are many versions of ingredients and preparations for the baby green Mexican tomato.
+Tomatillos mix well in combined flavors with traditional ingredients as chili peppers, onions, fresh citrus juice and fresh cilantro, even scallions, although there are many versions of ingredients and preparations for the baby green Mexican tomato.

 Today’s version using tomatillos is of an Apropos style, that is, a similar adaptation with variations of the salsa served at the former Philadelphia restaurant.